Advertiser Disclosure

 Loyverse has multilocation management, inventory tracking, customer loyalty, a kitchen display system app, a customer display app, and more, which is a pretty impressive suite for a free app.
 Loyverse is extremely easy to use, so it's a great choice for businesses with no prior POS experience.

-It's one of the more popular free POS software companies in the country and is also scalable, with options to buy some of its more advanced features.
-However, Loyverse really is best suited for smaller establishments that don't need a ton of those extra features, as they can add up and become less affordable than other POS systems.
-If you're really looking to keep your POS costs to a minimum, Loyverse is one of the best options around.
+Loyverse is also scalable, with options to buy some of its more advanced features.
+However, it's best suited for smaller establishments that don't need a ton of those extra features, as they can add up and become less affordable than other POS systems.
+If you really want to keep your POS costs to a minimum, Loyverse is one of the best options around.

 Pricing For Common Add-Ons